DDI-Metadata-Builder/ddi-metadata-builder.github.io/README.md

 #### Simple Mode

 The simple mode contains a minimum set of commonly required metadata elements.
 It focuses on the most important information needed to describe a dataset in a clear and standardized way.
-This version is fully compliant with Open Data Format.

 #### Extended Mode

 The extended mode supports a more comprehensive metadata description.

-Depending on the implemented DDI profile, it can include information about:
+Depending on the implemented DDI profile, it plan to include information about:

 - study and dataset identification;
 - creators, contributors, and distributors;